 With the stuffing on half of the patties, it's time to seal them up.
 Place the patties without stuffing on top of the stuffed ones.
 To make it easier to lift these patties off the board, try using a thin-bladed spatula.
 This will help you keep the patties properly shaped.

 Now, work around the edges of the stuffed patties to seal them closed.
-Make sure to join the edges together tightly so the patties don't come apart on the grill, causing the filling to leak out, making a mess of your grill.Continue to 7 of 7 below.
+Make sure to join the edges together tightly so the patties don't come apart on the grill, causing the filling to leak out and make a mess of your grill.Continue to 6 of 7 below.